 When working with independent contractors, you are managing a business relationship—not an employer-employee relationship.
 You do not account for the hours independents work in the day, but you can measure their performance by the product they produce, the interactions they have with you and with your team, and how they manage the project.

-Rather than reinventing the wheel with each new engagement, develop a standard process for engaging and managing independent workers.
+Rather than reinventing the wheel with each new engagement, a contractor management program should include a standard process for engaging and managing independent workers.
 A defined process will help enterprise managers adopt a uniform approach to measuring performance.
 You’ll also be able to identify your most successful contractors to create a virtual bench of talent that can be leveraged for future opportunities.